 Pit Boss Sportsman Series

-The Pit Boss Sportsman Series is one of the newest addition to Danson’s Pit Boss line-up.
+The Pit Boss Sportsman Series is one of the newest additions to Danson’s Pit Boss line-up.
 This series is built for the sportsman that is so serious they might even hunt their own food.
 The Sportsman Portable Pellet Grill is equipped with folding legs and rolling wheels, so you might consider securing it to your ATV and taking it into the woods with you.

 Beyond the portable Sportsman unit, the largest Pit Boss SeriesPit Boss Series Sportsman has about 850 total square inches of cooking space and notably has 8-in-1 versatility so that you can grill using almost any and every method.
 Whether you prefer traditional grilling, smoking, baking, braising, barbecuing, char-grilling, searing, or some combination of the eight, the Sportsman is built for you.